 3) Detailed Logging

 Your access system should log every entry to your sites.
-Knowing exactly who accessed your sites, and when they did so, is crucial the event of vandalism or theft.
+Knowing exactly who accessed your sites, and when they did so, is crucial in the event of vandalism or theft.

 4) Compatibility with Site Power

-Your building access system should operate on site power, either battery or commercial.
+Your building access system should operate on-site power, either battery or commercial.
 By using protected power, your system will still work during a commercial power failure.

 5) Sufficient Size for Your Network

-If you are going to incorporate an access system into a large network, it should support for at least 1,000 user codes or keycards.
+If you are going to incorporate an access system into a large network, it should support at least 1,000 user codes or keycards.